Key takeaways

 Can I use Flonase or Nasacort with alcohol?

-Flonase or Nasacort are safe to use with alcohol.
+Flonase or Nasacort are considered safe to use with alcohol.
 However, if you are taking other medications for your allergy symptoms, check with your doctor or pharmacist to see if those medications are compatible with alcohol.

 Which nasal allergy spray is most effective?